MarieP87/GCD/README.md

 2) Extracts only the measurements on the mean and standard deviation for each measurement.

-* The sorted indexes of the columns with a names countaining "mean()" or "std()" were selected : 66 colums.
+* The sorted indexes of the columns with a names countaining "mean()" or "std()" were selected (66 colums).
 * A new data frame `mean_std_data` was created with 68 columns : the subjects one, the activity codes one and the 66 previously selected ones.

 3) Uses descriptive activity names to name the activities in the data set

-* The activity labels file was loaded
+* The activity labels file was loaded.
 * For each of the activity, the activity code was replaced by the activity label, for each row of the `mean_std_data` data frame.

 4) Appropriately labels the data set with descriptive features names.